SkygearIO/guides/auth/social-login/js.md

     });
     ```

-    **Optional**: If you want your user lands on another page rather than the sign-up page after authentication.
+    **Optional**: If you want your user lands on another page rather than the sign-up page after authentication,
-    You can call `loginOAuthProviderWithRedirect` this way.
+    you can call `loginOAuthProviderWithRedirect` this way:

     ```javascript
     skygear.auth.loginOAuthProviderWithRedirect('google', { callbackUrl: "${CALLBACK_URL}" });
     ```

-    **Optional**: To define scopes in login call, you can overwirte the default permission which have been set in portal.
+    **Optional**: To define scopes in login call, you can overwirte the default permission which has been set in portal.

     ```javascript
     // popup window